We are not able to offer individual or group International PMI quotes for any new business with a start date of 1 May 2018 onwards.

 - Your policy may be on a continued medical exclusions basis.
 This means that if you are transferring from another recognised international insurer, on equivalent cover, we will accept the same employees' personal medical exclusions, if any, that were applied to your previous plan.

-Our Gulf Solutions policies are underwritten on a medical history disregarded basis as standard.
+Our Gulf Solutions policies (insured through our local providers) are underwritten on a medical history disregarded basis as standard.

 What's changed recently in International Solutions?